 20-yard construction roll-off

-The 20-Yard Roll-Off measures 20 ft x 7 ft x 4 ft and holds up to 2 tons of debris for the flat rate.
+The 20-Yard Roll-Off Container measures 20 ft long, 7 ft wide, and 4 ft tall with up to 2 tons of debris included.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Denver, drywall and lumber scrap loaded inside.